PROJECT: Developing integrated Climate Risk Assessment for CCD planning in Central Asia

 The need to, and challenges associated with, integrating DRR and CCA approaches is fairly well known among the respective policy makers, practitioners and other stakeholders.
 However, addressing climate change impacts through the perspective of risks is quite innovative.
 There is a fair body of literature which looks at integrating various aspects of DRR and CCA, and at CRM, in theory.
 How best to go about integrating these fields, and how this can be achieved in practice, are much less clear.

 There is not yet any established methodology for undertaking comprehensive climate risk assessments which considers short to medium term climate-related disaster risk as well as longer term climate change risks.
-This is the challenge that CDKN and the UNDP Climate Risk Management (CRM) Programme in CA are jointly undertaking, along with local partner Camp Alatoo (Kg)
+This is the challenge that CDKN and the UNDP Climate Risk Management (CRM) Programme in Central Asia jointly undertook, along with local partner Camp Alatoo (Kg)

-The partners, with UNDP leading the initiative, have initiated a project in CA to develop a sound methodology for a regional climate risk assessment and the development of corresponding national climate risk profiles, which are to provide solid boundary conditions at the regional level and a knowledge basis for an effective introduction of CRM in policy making for sustainable development in each of the five CA countries.
+The partners, with UNDP leading the initiative, initiated the project in Central Asia to develop a sound methodology for a regional climate risk assessment and the development of corresponding national climate risk profiles, which have provided solid boundary conditions at the regional level and a knowledge basis for an effective introduction of CRM in policy making for sustainable development in each of the five Central Asian countries.

 - A practical guidebook on conducting a Climate Risk Assessment based on the integrated methodology to be developed